iPads for Learning

 About our iPad learning programme

-Most parents choose to lease an iPad over 30 months; shorter payment terms are available.
+A range of payment terms are available.
 FTARS runs for 30 months regardless of the payment term.

 Bring your own device – BYOD